textX/textX/docs/scoping.md

  * to **greet** persons.
 This also happens by referencing a person (like for the "knows"-relationship).
- But this time, **not existent persons shall not be created**, but should yield a referencing error.
+ But this time, **nonexistent persons shall not be created**, but should yield a referencing error.

-   **Implementation:** Since it is unclear if a not existent person may be created by a not yet resolved "knows"-relationship reference, we have to postpone the resolution of a failed greeting (return ```Postponed```).
+   **Implementation:** Since it is unclear if a nonexistent person may be created by a not yet resolved "knows"-relationship reference, we have to postpone the resolution of a failed greeting (return ```Postponed```).
  The reference resolution mechanism will detect if a state is reached with only postponed references and will then raise an error, as expected.